Cottonian Collection Library

 The content of the library reflects the taste and interests of an 18th century connoisseur, as might be expected of a collector such as Rogers.
 They cover many subjects and themes, including many English and historical writings, philosophy, history, literature, travel, archaeology and the arts.
 Many of the books are illustrated and there are medieval illuminated Books of Hours and some early printed books.

-To view a selection of illustrations from some of the most colourful or interesting volumes, please refer to the documents below.
+To view a selection of illustrations from some of the most colourful or interesting volumes, please refer to the links and documents below.

 Illustrated Books [339KB]